Neck Pain Relief Exercises – 5 Minute Real Time Routine

 Finally, chin tucks, chin tucks with neck flexion, and shoulder squeezes are not only great for the neck and shoulders, but they can also help with improving posture.

-The biggest myth about neck arthritis is the belief that exercise makes it worse.
-This couldn't be further from the truth.
-In fact, research has shown that regular exercise can significantly alleviate neck arthritis pain and enhance overall function.
-Here's a simple exercise to help.
+The number one myth about shoulder arthritis is the belief that exercise makes the condition worse.
+However, research has shown that regular exercise can significantly alleviate shoulder arthritis pain and enhance overall joint function.

-Shoulder pain can be caused by tight muscles, especially when we have bad posture.
-Here are 3 of my favorite shoulder stretches to help relieve pain in the shoulders, neck, chest, and the upper back area.
+Shoulder pain can be caused by weak and tight muscles, especially when we have bad posture.
+These shoulder pain relief exercises should help relieve pain in the shoulders, neck, chest, and the upper back area.